On a Conjecture of Rapoport and Zink: The Conjecture of Rapoport and Zink

 After recalling some of Fontaine's rings and some facts on $\phi$-modules in the next two sections we will construct in Sections~\ref{SectMinuscule} and \ref{SectOpenness} for Hodge-Tate weights $n-1$ and $n$ an open $\breve E$-analytic subspace $\breve\CF_b^0$ of $\breve\CF^{wa}_b$ which is a candidate for the space searched for in Conjecture~\ref{ConjRZ}.

-Let us end this section by explaining the significance of Conjecture~\ref{ConjRZ} in terms of the \'etale fundamental group.
+Let us end this section by explaining the significance of Conjecture~\ref{ConjRZ} in terms of the \'etale fundamental group and in terms of \'etale covering spaces.
 Let $\mu\in\breve\CF_b^a(\LL)$ be a point with values in a finite extension $\LL/\breve E$ and let $\bar\mu$ be a geometric base point of $\breve\CF_b^a$ lying above $\mu$.
 Then Rapoport and Zink~\cite[1.19]{RZ} consider a cohomology class

 where $\kappa(b)\in \pi_1(G)_{\Gal(\ol\BQ_p/\BQ_p)}$ is the Kottwitz point~\cite[\S7]{Kottwitz97} and $\mu^\#$ is the image of $\mu$ under the natural map $X_\ast(T)\to\pi_1(G)\to\pi_1(G)_{\Gal(\ol\BQ_p/\BQ_p)}$.
 By the weak admissibility of the pair $(b,\mu)$, the difference $\kappa(b)-\mu^\#$ lies in $(\pi_1(G)_{\Gal(\ol\BQ_p/\BQ_p)})_{tors}$ which Kottwitz~\cite[3.2]{Kottwitz97} identifies with $\Koh^1(\BQ_p,G)$.